 We are offering the Class A Units and Class B Units described in this prospectus through the underwriters named below.
 Ladenburg Thalmann & Co.
 Inc. is acting as the representative of the underwriters in this offering.
-Subject to the terms and conditions of the underwriting agreement, dated as of [•], 2023, the underwriters have agreed to purchase the number of our securities set forth opposite its respective name below.
+Subject to the terms and conditions of the underwriting agreement, dated as of 2023, the underwriters have agreed to purchase the number of our securities set forth opposite its respective name below.

-Number of Class Number of Class
+Number of Class A Number of Class B

-Underwriters A Units B Units
+Underwriters Units Units

 Ladenburg Thalmann & Co.
-Inc. [•] [•]
+Inc.

-Total [•] [•]
+Total

-A copy of the underwriting agreement will be filed as an exhibit to the registration statement of which this prospectus is part.
+A copy of the underwriting agreement has been filed as an exhibit to the registration statement of which this prospectus is part.

 We have been advised by the underwriters that they propose to offer the Class A Units and Class B Units, if any, directly to the public at the public offering price set forth on the cover page of this prospectus.
-Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of $[\bullet]$ per share (or per share of common stock underlying the Series E Convertible Preferred Stock) and $[\bullet]$ per warrant.
+Any securities sold by the underwriters to securities dealers will be sold at the public offering price less a selling concession not in excess of \$ per share (or per share of common stock underlying the Series E Convertible Preferred Stock), \$ per Series E Warrant and \$ per Series F Warrant.